hoisie/web/tutorial.md

 ### Setting cookies

 web.Context has a method `SetCookie` that takes an http.Cookie object and sets it as a response header.
 It is often used in conjunction with the helper method web.NewCookie.
-For example, the following code is a modified hello world example that sets the cookie in the response.
+For example, the following code is a modified hello world example that sets a permanent cookie in the response.
+The last parameter of `NewCookie` determines the age of the cookie.

 {% highlight go %}
 package main